Dextroamphetamine (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using This Medicine:

 This medicine may cause some people to feel a false sense of well-being or to become dizzy, lightheaded, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 If you or your child have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor.
 Some signs that you may be dependent on dextroamphetamine are:

 This medicine may cause slow growth in children.
 If your child is using this medicine, the doctor will need to keep track of your child's height and weight to make sure that your child is growing properly.